 The answer is yes, and yes.
-Yes, Open Source Software is secure, and more often than not, they are more reliable than their commercial counterparts, and yes, the source code is available for everyone, including hackers.
+Yes, Open Source Software is secure, and more often than not, they are more reliable than its commercial counterparts, and the source code is available for everyone, including hackers.

 But in the case of commercial software, when it’s attacked or hacked, there is a small team of developers and coders who, alone, must find the problem, identify it, and solve it as fast as they could.

-This advantage comes as a courtesy of having the software open for the whole world to develop.
+This advantage is courtesy of having the software open for the whole world to develop.
 An entire community that supports the software can keep it always up-to-date and on the verge of technological advancements.
-So, you will get the newest features faster, and any issues will be tackled very quickly.
+So, you will get the newest features faster, and any issues will be tackled quickly.

 Many vendors can’t and don’t go the extra mile to ensure their software runs smoothly for years after purchase because they can’t afford the overhead expenses of doing so, or they don’t want to, but this isn’t a problem with open-source software.

-Improving the software continually means you can be confident that the open-source solution will run smoothly for years to come, and this is the kind of peace of mind that you need while struggling to make all the pieces of managing your business fit together like a complex puzzle.
+Improving the software continually means you can be confident that the open-source solution will run smoothly for years to come.
+This is the kind of peace of mind you need while struggling to make all the pieces of managing your business fit together like a complex puzzle.

-Let’s assume you want a unique feature, and you have the technical knowledge and coding power (or hired someone who has those beautiful things) to do so.
+Let’s assume you want a unique feature and have the technical knowledge and coding power (or hired someone who has those beautiful things) to do so.
 You can easily make the solution your own.
 Add the features you want, and change whatever you wish to personalize your solution.

-This means that the solution, with all the tools and features that you created in it, are yours, and yours only.
+This means that the solution, with all the tools and features you created, is yours and yours only.
 You can choose to share them with the world – and you probably should – or you can keep your work in-house.
-You can keep your work private, and you have created something new out of it.
-You no longer need to wait for some large corporation to give you the features or options you want, you make what you want.
+You can keep your work private and create something new out of it.
+You no longer need to wait for some large corporation to give you the features or options you want.
+You make what you want.
 It’s that simple!

 9- Make the World A Better Place!

-When you use open source software and provide feedback and improvements, you are giving back to the community who has helped you in the first place.
+When you use open source software and provide feedback and improvements, you are giving back to the community that has helped you in the first place.

-You start off as a small business, you use open source software, and with any hiccups along the way, you go to the community asking for help.
-They will help you, and you will become better, and your business will grow, thanks in part to this solution.
+You start as a small business, use open source software, and go to the community asking for help with any hiccups along the way.
+They will help you, you will become better, and your business will grow, thanks partly to this solution.
 But just as you are using the software and growing your business, you are helping improve the solution itself, which is used by thousands of other small businesses around the world, all struggling to grow their business, just like you.
 So, you are all helping each other get better and making the world a better place in the process, which is, in itself, a beautiful thing, don’t you think?

 I hope you are now on board and ready to try your first open-source software.

-If you find this article helpful, why not share it with a friend or a colleague who might get something useful out of it as well.
-If you have any question or a comment, we would like to hear them!
+If you find this article helpful, why not share it with a friend or a colleague who might get something useful out of it as well?
+If you have any questions or a comment, we would like to hear them!
 Just make sure to leave a comment with your thoughts down below!